Click each name to learn more about our staff members and for contact information.

 Alexis Dearborn (General Manager) joined the New Repertory Theatre in the summer of 2013.
 Locally, she has worked with the production and box offices at the Huntington Theatre Company.
 Prior to moving to Boston, Alexis served as Production and Facilities Associate at Imagination Stage in Bethesda, MD and as Project Coordinator at Leadership in Medicine in White River Junction, VT.
 As an undergraduate at Dartmouth College, she pursued a B.A. in Psychology and Linguistics and worked as a stage manager in her free time.
 She recently received her M.S. in Arts Administration from Boston University.
 A native of Santa Monica, CA, Alexis now resides in Boston.Email: firstname.lastname@example.org Phone: 617-923-7060 x8200

 Katy Doughty (Marketing & Creative Services Associate) joined New Rep in 2017.
 She graduated with a B.F.A. from the Rhode Island School of Design.
 Prior to her work at New Rep, she worked at the Box Office of the Puppet Showplace Theater in Brookline and Chamber Theatre Productions in Boston.
 She also works as a designer and illustrator.
-She lives in Somerville.Email: email@example.com Phone: 617-923-7060 x8211
+Originally from Texas, she now resides in Somerville.Email: firstname.lastname@example.org Phone: 617-923-7060 x8211

 Leila Ghaemi joined New Rep in 2017.
 She earned her BFA in Theatre Arts from Boston University.
 Leila has had the great pleasure to work as an actor, director, and dramaturg in Montreal, QC; San Francisco, CA; New York, NY; and the Greater Boston area.
 She is thrilled to be back at New Repertory Theatre, which she first began working with in 2012.Email: email@example.com Phone: 617-923-7060 x8213